Skip to content

 function onCleanup(fn: CleanupFn): void;

-Registers a cleanup function within the currently running effect.
-The cleanup runs before the next re-execution and when the effect is disposed.
-Allows nested helpers to register teardown without needing the effect's return value.
+Registers a cleanup function within the currently active effect or scope.
+When called inside an effect, the cleanup runs before the next re-execution and when the effect is disposed.
+When called inside scope.run(), the cleanup runs when scope.dispose() is called.

 ts